-On behalf of all of the Crossley Street Surgery team
+On behalf of all staff at Crossley Street Surgery

 As restrictions are starting to lift and we are gradually introducing more face to face appointments, we are inevitably encountering a very high level of telephone calls and requests for appointments with GPs.
 This demand is being exacerbated by patients wanting to discuss several problems with the GP in one appointment.
 As you can imagine, this is adding increasing pressure on our practice.
 Please can we remind patients that GP appointments are 10 minutes long and should not be used to discuss several different problems.

 We appreciate that over the past year there may be several things that you have put off speaking to your GP about.
 If this is the case, please could we remind you that there are other avenues available for discussing any issues or symptoms you may have:

 Your local pharmacist can give you advice on various ailments, including constipation, cystitis, hayfever, sinus problems, and urine infections.
 For more information, visit www.leedsccg.nhs.uk/health/services/think-pharmacy-first/

 111 online can help if you have a medical problem and you're not sure what to do.
 111.nhs.uk/

 NHS.uk has a Health A to Z, which is a complete guide to conditions, symptoms and treatments, including what to do and when to get help. www.nhs.uk/conditions/